gdquest-demos/godot-visual-effects/README.md

 Download the Godot project.
 Each effect is in a self-contained directory with all its dependencies.

-To add an effect to your own project, copy its directory to the root of your project, and move it from Godot's _FileSystem_ tab.
+To add an effect to your project, copy its directory to the root of your project, and move it from Godot's _FileSystem_ tab.
 That's it!

 ![Explosion effect](./img/explosion_1.png)